evolvingweb/puppet-apt/README.md

 ### Manage login configuration settings for an APT source or proxy in `/etc/apt/auth.conf`

-Starting with APT version 1.5 you can define login configuration settings (like username and password) for APT sources or proxies that require authentication in the file `/etc/apt/auth.conf`.
-This is preferable to embedding login information directly in `source.list` entries which are usually world-readable.
+Starting with APT version 1.5, you can define login configuration settings, such as username and password, for APT sources or proxies that require authentication in the `/etc/apt/auth.conf` file.
+This is preferable to embedding login information directly in `source.list` entries, which are usually world-readable.

-The file `/etc/apt/auth.conf` follows the format of netrc (as used by ftp or curl) and has restrictive file permissions.
+The `/etc/apt/auth.conf` file follows the format of netrc (used by ftp or curl) and has restrictive file permissions.
 See https://manpages.debian.org/testing/apt/apt_auth.conf.5.en.html for details.

 Use the optional `apt::auth_conf_entries` parameter to specify an array of hashes containing login configuration settings.
-These hashes may only contain the keys `machine`, `login` and `password`.
+These hashes may only contain the `machine`, `login` and `password` keys.

 ```puppet
 class { 'apt':